 Ender 3 Software – Slicers

-Here are our picks for the options for the Ender 3, all of them free and accessible, whatever your current 3D printing experience level.
+Here are our top picks for the options for the Ender 3, all of them free and accessible, whatever your current 3D printing experience level.
 For more, check out our full guide to the best Ender 3 slicers.

 No slicer software boasts quite the same popularity as Ultimaker’s Cura.